 - smoothing

-Character string with the smoothing method.
+Character string with the smoothing method, for example

 Optional single positive whole number.
 Number of basis functions for smoothing methods that use a basis dimension.